 From 2010 to 2018, Mr. Palmer deferred more than \$1.7 million of his salary and annual bonus payable to him under his employment agreement with the Company.
 On October 16, 2018, Mr. Palmer entered into a new employment agreement with the Company.
 Concurrently with the execution of the new employment agreement, because of the Company's financial condition, Mr. Palmer agreed to defer \$1 million of his accrued salary and bonus for an additional two years.
 In order to evidence the foregoing deferral, the Company and Mr. Palmer entered into a \$1 million convertible promissory note.
-Mr. Palmer's convertible note accrues simple interest on the outstanding principal balance of the note at the annual rate of five percent (5%) and matures and becomes due and payable on October 15, 2020.
-Under the convertible promissory note, Mr. Palmer has the right, exercisable at any time until the convertible promissory note is fully paid, to convert all or any portion of the outstanding principal balance and accrued and unpaid interest into shares of Common Stock at an exercise price of \$0.0154 per share.
+Mr. Palmer's convertible note accrues simple interest on the outstanding principal balance of the note at the annual rate of five percent (5%).
+Under the convertible promissory note, Mr. Palmer has the right, exercisable at any time until the convertible promissory note is fully paid, to convert all or any portion of the outstanding principal balance and accrued and unpaid interest into shares of Common Stock at an exercise price of \$0.154 per share.
+On February 23, 2022 the Company completed a \$145 million offering of its newly created Series C Preferred Stock.
+In connection with that offering, Mr. Palmer and the Company amended the convertible note to provide that Mr. Palmer would no longer be permitted to convert any interest that accrues after February 23, 2022 into shares of common stock, and that the maximum number of shares Mr. Palmer can acquire upon the convertible note is 7,616,305.
+In addition, the Company and Mr. Palmer agreed to extend the date by which the Company has to repay the convertible note (which is also the last date by which Mr. Palmer can convert the convertible note) to the later of (i) February 23, 2024 and (ii) twelve months after the date on which all of the shares of the Company's Series C Preferred Stock have been redeemed in full by the Company.